onqtam/headjack/src/introduction/others_cons.md

 - Some are solving just identity & the graph - without easy & persistent [content addressing](../introduction/addressing.md).

+- Media is about aggregated views at scale but some focus solely on p2p and direct comms.

 - Some use chains such as Ethereum for [logical centralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) & store vector commitments (Merkle roots) for events around [key management](https://blog.ceramic.network/key-revocation-in-self-certifying-protocols/) (rotations, authorizations, sessions & revocations) but the data availability problem for whatever is committed is unsolved.
     - The complexity is not encapsulated - there are many open questions, edge cases & failure scenarios and it would inevitably lead to assumptions & trust.
     <!-- - Many focus just on the latest keypairs and don't sequence the signed actions throughout time  - much harder to prove that content generated with an older keypair was indeed legitimate at the time of creation and generated back in time instead of fraudulently constructed later on if the keypair is compromised. -->